yuvalmGS/gigaspaces-wiki-jekyll/sbp/refreshable-business-logic-example.markdown

 # Overview

-Service Reloading [page|XAP8:Reloading Business Logic] explains how Refreshable context can be used to reload business logic.
+Service Reloading depanlinkpagetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Reloading+Business+Logicbelakanglink explains how Refreshable context can be used to reload business logic.
 Find a modified version of Helloworld example which is included in the GigaSpaces installation configured for refreshable business logic.

 # Source Code